3kh0/ext-remover/README.md

 8. Press the `generate onc` button below the textbox.
 9. Once you have downloaded the file, go to `chrome://network#general`.
 10. Click on the `import ONC` button.
-11. Import the newly downloaded file.
+11. Import the newly-downloaded file.

 **Extra notes**
 - Your Chromebook will no longer automatically update. (as long as you are on a wifi that you used CAUB on)